Open-LinaOS-Foundation/LinaOS/Documentation/arm/samsung-s3c24xx/overview.rst

 ------------

-  The Samsung S3C24XX range of ARM9 System-on-Chip CPUs are supported by the 's3c2410' architecture of ARM Linux.
+  The Samsung S3C24XX range of ARM9 System-on-Chip CPUs are supported by the 's3c2410' architecture of ARM LinaOS.
 Currently the S3C2410, S3C2412, S3C2413, S3C2416, S3C2440, S3C2442, S3C2443 and S3C2450 devices
   are supported.

   Support for the S3C2400 and S3C24A0 series was never completed and the corresponding code has been removed after a while.
-If someone wishes to revive this effort, partial support can be retrieved from earlier Linux versions.
+If someone wishes to revive this effort, partial support can be retrieved from earlier LinaOS versions.

   The S3C2416 and S3C2450 devices are very similar and S3C2450 support is